-In June 2020 the Monetary Authority of Singapore (MAS) proposed a set of guidelines on for fund management companies and real estate investment trust managers.
-In the consultation paper, the MAS highlighted the need for the financial sector to take action to address environmental risks and support the transition to an environmentally sustainable economy.3 The guidelines are intended as a call to action to this sector and highlight expectations that financial institutions will enhance the integration of environmental risk considerations as part of their investment
+In June 2020 the Monetary Authority of Singapore (MAS) proposed a set of guidelines on environmental risk management for fund management companies managers.
+In the consultation paper, the MAS highlighted the need for the financial sector to take action to address environmental risks and support the transition to an environmentally sustainable economy.
+The guidelines are intended as a call to action to this sector and highlight expectations that financial institutions will enhance the integration of environmental risk considerations as part of their investment